yingkai-zhang/SSC-HSR/README.md

 ## Training

-### 1. Traning for Two-Stage Image Alignment Module
+### 1. Training for Two-Stage Image Alignment Module

 Follow the work [MPI-Flow](https://github.com/Sharpiless/MPI-Flow), we use the synthetic code for a target view, which has an accurate optical flow with the source view.
 The accurate optical flow with paired HSIs can be used for training optical flow model [RAFT](https://github.com/princeton-vl/RAFT).